jack0son/woke-dapp/README.md

 binaries, method interfaces, and the migration configuration.

 Migration configuration is essentially the contract address and network information for each chain the the contract has been deployed to.
 Truffle will continually update this build file as you migrate so a contract residing on multiple networks can be interacted with using one artifact.

 Unfortunately a clean method of importing the contract artifacts without commiting them to the repo on each migration isn't in place yet.
-Plan is pull them from an S3 bucket.
+Plan is to pull them from an S3 bucket.

 ### @woke/contracts-src